 ETSU's main campus in Johnson City consists of over 350 acres and 63 academic and administrative buildings including the \$28 million Sherrod Library, the Harry D. Powell Astronomy Observatory, and the new 540-plus student residential complex, Governors Hall, opened in 2007.
 The multi-million dollar Wayne G. Basler Center for Physical Activity promotes campus-wide wellness with such indoor amenities as a 15,000-square-foot weight room, aerobics/martial arts studio, climbing wall, basketball courts, racquetball/squash courts, elevated walking/jogging track, snack bar, swimming pool, equipment rentals, child care facility and much more.
 The university's Scott M. Niswonger Digital Media Center in nearby Millennium Park, houses the noted three-dimensional design graphics/computer animation digital media program known throughout the electronic game and film industries.
-The ETSU Innovation Laboratory on West Market Street incorporates a business incubator for biotechnology and entrepreneurship, and is the home of the Tennessee Small Business Development Center.
-The Innovation Lab built an addition that enables more small businesses to use the services it provides.
-The ETSU Research Foundation

-(ETSURF) administers the facility with assistance from an advisory board.
+The ETSU Innovation Laboratory on West Market Street incorporates a business incubator for biotechnology and entrepreneurship, and is the home of the Tennessee Small Business Development Center under the auspices of the College of Business and Technology (CBAT).
+The Holston Business Development Center (HBDC) in Kingsport is also affiliated with CBAT.
+The ETSU Research Foundation (ETSURF) administers the facility with assistance from an advisory board.
 ETSU was the first public institution in the state to create its own research foundation, a not-for-profit corporation established as a legal entity for administering contracts, intellectual property, real property used for research and development and other financial matters involving ETSU research.

 Adjacent to the main campus is the 247-acre James H. Quillen Veterans Affairs Medical Center at Mountain Home, the 75-acre Johnson City Medical Center complex and Woodridge Hospital, consisting of five acres.
-On the VA grounds, ETSU conducts its medical programs using the facilities available in a number of renovated buildings, including the main VA hospital complex.
-ETSU's \$36 million Basic Sciences building, Stanton-Gerber Hall, is located on the VA grounds and is a state-federal medical construction partnership.
-The ETSU Palma L. Robinson Clinical Education Center is located nearby on seven acres along State of Franklin Road.
+On the VA grounds, ETSU conducts its medical, pharmacy, physical therapy and related programs using various facilities available in a number of renovated buildings, including the main VA hospital complex.
+ETSU's \$36 million basic sciences building, Stanton-Gerber Hall, is a state-federal medical construction partnership on the VA campus.

+ETSU's Palma L. Robinson Clinical Education Center is located nearby on seven acres along State of Franklin Road.
 This \$6 million, 67,755-square-foot ambulatory care facility houses numerous examination and special diagnostic rooms as the center provides outpatient services in surgery, obstetrics and gynecology, ophthalmology, internal medicine, psychiatry and pediatrics.
 Faculty from all units of the Division of Health Sciences are involved in teaching and training at the center, which also offers consultation rooms, conference rooms and a large classroom.

-The University has locations in Kingsport, Bristol, Greeneville and Elizabethton, in addition to the new ETSU and General Shale Brick Natural History Museum and Visitor Center at the Gray Fossil Site, located just 1.8 miles from the Interstate-26 Exit 13, sits on the richest Miocene-Epoch site in the nation.
+The University has a campus in Kingsport and a location in Elizabethton, with courses offered in Bristol and Greeneville.
+The new ETSU and General Shale Brick Natural History Museum and Visitor Center at the Gray Fossil Site, located just 1.8 miles from the Interstate-26 Exit 13, sits on the richest Miocene-Epoch site in the nation and hosted over 100,000 visitors in its first year of operation.